howarudo/2A_programming_tutorial/README.md

 make compile_run WEEK=1 NAME=cube_root
 ```

-- Homework answers are stored in `hw{WEEK_NUMBER}` folder and is hidden with gitignore :D
+- Homework answers are stored in `hw{WEEK_NUMBER}` folder and is hidden with gitignore